stef-the/image-shortcuts/README.md

     cs0.convert_image_shortcuts(img_dir=reference_folder)
 ```

-- `input_folder` is the folder in which files will be replaced with shortcuts, if possible.
+- `INPUT_FOLDER` is the folder in which files will be replaced with shortcuts, if possible.
 This can be a relative or absolute PATH.
-- `reference_folder` is the reference folder from which source files will be pulled for the shortcuts.
+- `REFERENCE_FOLDER` is the reference folder from which source files will be pulled for the shortcuts.
 This can also be a relative or absolute PATH.